Accountancy (ACC) - Graduate Courses

 Accounting for Business Decisions

 An examination of basic financial statements and accounting systems.
 Emphasis on statement analysis, cash flows, inventory methods, long-term assets and tax consideration.
 Capital markets, financing and other liabilities will be covered.
-This course is offered as an Internet course.
-MBA foundation course.
+Prerequisite: This course is an internet MBA foundation course.
 Offered Occasionally.

 ACC 704 Cr.1